CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

 - `PUT`: This method is used to `update or create` a resource on the server
 - `DELETE`: This method is used to `delete` a resource on the server.

-Using these HTTP methods in a consistent and meaningful way helps to create a well-designed and predictable API, which can improve the maintainability, scalability, and reliability of web applications.
+Using these HTTP methods in a `consistent and meaningful way` helps to create a well-designed and predictable API, which can improve the maintainability, scalability, and reliability of web applications.
 It also adheres to the principles of the HTTP protocol, which is the foundation of communication on the World Wide Web.

-#### How does a `POST` request look like when it is made from a web browser (on the front end written) ?
+#### How does a `POST request` look like when it is made from a web browser (on the frontend written)?

 ```js
 const createSomething = (something) => {